 In the U.S. Senate, Jon is an outspoken voice for rural America.
 He is an advocate for small businesses who has hosted numerous Small Business Opportunity Workshops across Montana to serve thousands of business owners and entrepreneurs.
 He is a champion of responsible energy development, sportsmen’s issues, clean air and water, Indian nations, women’s access to care, and quality health care for all of America’s veterans—no matter where they live.

-In the Senate, Jon serves on the Veterans’ Affairs, Homeland Security, Indian Affairs, Banking and Appropriations Committees.
+In the Senate, Jon serves as Chairman of the Senate Veterans’ Affairs Committee.
+He is also a member of the Senate Commerce, Indian Affairs, Banking, and Appropriations Committees.